-As with some forms of Buddhist practice, the precondition of phenomenology consists in suspending beliefs about the objects of consciousness, enabling us to become aware of structures that underlie our experience.
-Micro-phenomenology is a new scientific discipline enabling us to discover ordinary inaccessible dimensions of our lived experience and describe them accurately and reliably.
-Exploring and using the micro-phenomenological interview method, this course will help contemplatives, clinicians, artists, researchers, and others learn how to collect fine-grained descriptions of the lived experience associated with a given sensorial, emotional, and cognitive process.
+As with some forms of Buddhist practice, classical phenomenology involves suspending beliefs about the objects of consciousness, enabling us to become aware of structures that underlie our experience.
+Micro-phenomenology is a new scientific discipline enabling us to discover dimensions of our lived experience that are ordinarily inaccessible and to describe them accurately and reliably.
+Exploring and using the micro-phenomenological interview method, this course will help contemplatives, clinicians, artists, researchers, and others learn how to collect fine-grained descriptions of the lived experience associated with a sensorial, emotional, and cognitive processes.
 Applying the micro-phenomenological interview method to meditation helps meditators become more mindful.
 The outcome of a micro-phenomenological study is thus similar to vipassana, and contributes to enhancing the focus and accuracy of the practice of insight.

 This course is suitable for those interested in the method for professional endeavors as well as those who wish to apply the micro-phenomenological process in their own meditative practice.
 Please visit microphenomenology.com for more information about this discipline.